tlverse/causalglm/README.md

 This package fully utilizes the powerful `tlverse/tmle3` generalized targeted learning framework as well as the machine-learning frameworks `tlverse/sl3` and `tlverse/hal9001`.
 We recommend taking a look at these packages and the rest of the `tlverse`!

-For in progress theoretical details and methods descriptions, see the writeup `causalglm.pdf` in the "writeup" folder.
+For in progress theoretical details and methods descriptions, see the writeup `causalglm.pdf` in the "paper" folder.

 For a walk-through guide with example code, check out `vignette.Rmd` in the "vignette" folder.